altaywtf/react-dual-list-box/README.md

 ## Usage
 There is a basic example on [examples folder](/examples/components/App.jsx), which is also live [here](http://altayaydemir.com/react-dual-list-box).

-*Requirement*: This plugin requires the use of font-awesome icons for the button icons.
+**Requirement**: This plugin requires the use of [Font Awesome](http://fontawesome.io/) for the button icons.
 See available props below.

 | Prop | Type | Default Value |
 | :----: |:-------------:|:-----:|